jeftegoes/AwsOverview/Machine Learning/Amazon SageMaker.md

 - Measure bias using statistical metrics
 - Specify input features and bias will be automatically detected https://noise.getoto.net/author/julien-simon/

+## 10.3.
+Different kind of biases (definitions)

+- **Sampling bias:** Sampling bias occurs when the training data does not represent the full population fairly, leading to a model that over-represents or disproportionately affects certain groups.
+- **Measurement bias:** Measurement bias occurs when the tools or measurements used in data collection are flawed or skewed.
+- Observer bias: Observer bias happens when the person collecting or interpreting the data has personal biases that affect the results.
+- **Confirmation bias:** Confirmation bias is when individuals interpret or favor information that confirms their preconceptions.
+This is more applicable to human decision-making rather than automated model outputs.
+- **Example:** An algorithm only flags people from specific ethnic groups, this is probably a sampling bias, and you need to perform data augmentation for imbalanced classes.

 # 11. Ground Truth